The FACES of Tennessee Williams

 Michele Siler, costume designer: purple hair

-Michele Friedman Siler's costume designs have been seen all across the city, with companies like New Jewish Theatre, Moonstone, Upstream, St. Louis Shakespeare and The Shakespeare Festival of St. Louis..
+Michele Friedman Siler's costume designs have been seen all across the city, with companies like New Jewish Theatre, Upstream, St. Louis Shakespeare and The Shakespeare Festival St. Louis.

-Tennessee Williams St. Louis has been thrilled to have her skill and talent for three productions over the years: A Streetcar Named Desire, The Glass Menagerie, and The Rose Tattoo.
+Tennessee Williams St. Louis has been thrilled to engage Michele’s skills and talents for: A Streetcar Named Desire, The Glass Menagerie, and The Rose Tattoo.

 "I am fascinated by the culture of Tennessee Williams fandom...theatre professionals and theatre-goers alike.
 Tennessee Williams hits a chord in many people.
-Even though none of us have lived his life, he connects to people in a strangely universal way.
 One of my favorite characters is Mitch from A Streetcar Named Desire.
 In all of humanity, he’s the Everyman.
 He cares so deeply…and because of that, we care so deeply."

 A Streetcar Named Desire, photos by Ride Hamilton